 Do you feel pain during conscious sedation?

-You shouldn’t experience any pain, but you might feel some pressure.
-While you remain conscious and aware of your surroundings, you may experience some degree of discomfort during the procedure.
-This is because conscious sedation does not provide complete pain relief, but rather reduces the sensation of pain so that it is more tolerable.
-The effects of local anesthesia is what prevents you from feeling pain.
-The anesthesia will dissipate within an hour in most cases, though you might feel numb for a while after the procedure.
+This is because conscious sedation does not provide complete pain relief.
+It reduces the sensation of pain so that it is more tolerable.
+The effects of local anesthesia are what prevent you from feeling pain.
+In most cases, the anesthesia will dissipate within an hour, though you might feel numb after the procedure.

-Call today to discuss sedation dentistry in Vienna, VA with Dr. Gerald.
-Do you or a loved one have dental anxiety?
-Ask our office about stress-free dental sedation.
-Schedule a dental appointment with our team online.
-You can also call our Vienna, VA dental office at (703) 721-4796.
-Please let our team know if you have any more questions or concerns and we will gladly assist you.
+You can schedule a dental appointment with our team online or call our Vienna, VA, dental office at (703) 721-4796.
+Please let our team know if you have any more questions or concerns, and we will gladly assist you.